Monday, 16 July 2012

 Loss of habitat due to farming was the chief killer for this distinct subspecies of tiger that lived on the Indonesian island of Java.
 The last area in which they lived was in the highest mountain of Java.
 Records show that a tiger was killed there in 1984; by 1993, scientists couldn’t find any evidence of Javan tigers still living in the area.

-Canarian Oystercatcher, or The Canary Islands Oystercatcher, or Canarian
+Canarian Oystercatcher, The Canary Islands Oystercatcher,

-Black Oystercatcher (Haematopus meadewaldoi), 1994
+or Canarian Black Oystercatcher (Haematopus meadewaldoi), 1994

 Photo of an African black oystercatcher, which is nearly visually identical.
 These shorebirds lived on the Canary Islands off the coast of west Africa, and died out due to depletion of its shellfish food source due to commercial fishing.
 It’s unclear exactly when the last birds died.
 Local lighthouse keepers and fishermen said they hadn’t seen it by 1940, but reports of sightings were still common through the 1980s.
 By 1994, it was officially declared extinct.
 Only four specimen of stuffed birds exist in museums today.